Omricoh/ChipMate/DEPLOYMENT.md

 # ChipMate Railway.com Deployment Guid

-This guide will help you deploy ChipMate to Railway.com with the web interface.
+This guide will help you deploy ChipMate to Railway.com with the web interface
 ## Prerequisites

 1. **GitHub Account** - Your ChipMate code should be in a GitHub repository